-- Cable-to-host make sure that the parallel port you connect the cable to corresponds to the lpt specified using the comport command. - The debugger uses the "standard" I/O port definitions: lpt1: 0x378-0x37B, lpt2: 0x278-0x27B, lpt3: 0x3BC-0x3BF, and lpt4: 0x288-0x28B if it cannot determine the proper definitions from the operating system.
-If the hardware address for your parallel port does not match the addresses for lpt1 through lpt4, you can use the setsys set command variable lpt\address to set the hardware port address (for example, setsys set lpt\address 0x0378 defines port lpt1). - Cable-to-board the cable must be connected correctly to the board that contains the programmable device or devices to be debugged.
-The Altera ByteBlaster cable connects with a 10-pin connector to a special connector on the board.
-The Xilinx parallel cable (and similar cables) have six flying leads.
-The leads connect to the four JTAG signals and also to power and ground.
-Be sure to connect ALL six leads.
-When you instrumented your design, you selected a JTAG connection to use: builtin or Synopsys debug port (soft).
+• Cable-to-host - make sure that the parallel port you connect the cable to corresponds to the lpt specified using the com port command.

+The Identify debugger uses the "standard" I/O port definitions: lpt1: 0x378-0x37B, lpt2: 0x278-0x27B, lpt3: 0x3BC-0x3BF, and lpt4: 0x288-0x28B if it cannot determine the proper definitions from the operating system.
+If the hardware address for your parallel port does not match the addresses for lpt1 through lpt4, you can use the setsys set command variable lpt\address to set the hardware port address (for example, setsys set lpt\address 0x0378 defines port lpt1).

+• Cable-to-board - the cable must be connected correctly to the board that contains the programmable device or devices to be debugged.
+When you instrumented your design, you selected a JTAG connection to use: builtin or soft (Synopsys debug port).
 If you selected the builtin option, connect the cable to the same leads that you use for the JTAG based programming of the chip.
-If you selected the Synopsys debug port (soft), four JTAG signals were added to the top level of your design.
-You must assign these signals to pins on the chip that are connected to accessible probe points on your board.
-Once this is complete, connect the four JTAG signals to the proper probe points, and make sure that you also connect the power and ground leads.
+If you selected the soft option, four JTAG signals were added to the top level of your design.
+You must assign these signals to pins on the chip that are connect the four JTAG signals to the proper probe points, and make sure that you also connect the power and ground leads.